 Hiking trails in the Dilijan National Park

-In my opinion there are four must-see sites in the Dilijan National Park for any hiker: Lake Parz and three ancient monasteries – Haghartsin, Goshavank, and Matosavank monasteries.
+In my opinion, there are four must-see sites in the Dilijan National Park for any hiker: Lake Parz and three ancient monasteries – Haghartsin, Goshavank, and Matosavank monasteries.
 Each of them is unique in its own way and is definitely worth the efforts you’d put to reach them, especially the last three.
+Unfortunately, Matosavank is one of the hidden places in Armenia and not many people know about it.
 So, make sure to bring comfortable shoes and go for a short hike to see these places.